Counselling qualification & experience

 Counselling

 Counselling, is my third career.
 It brings together my professional and personal experiences, as a scientist, community worker and human being.
 It is a journey both into the self and outward into all other relationships.
-This journey of self-discovery and change, can, at times, be difficult, but, through a trusting and empathic relationship, the rewards can be immeasurable and life can be experienced more authentically.
+This journey of self-discovery and change, can, at times, be difficult, but, through a trusting and empathic relationship, the rewards can be immeasurable and we can become more true to ourselves.

 “This plunge into the cold water of a mountain pool seems for a brief moment to disintegrate the very self; it is not to be borne: one is lost: stricken: annihilated.
 Then life pours back.”